ARCAspace: AMi Cargo

 The AMi Cargo vehicle is the vehicle designed to support ARCA's asteroid mining operations, and as the primary payload for the EcoRocket Heavy.
-The AMi Cargo vehicle will approach an asteroid, and then release the battery-powered Recovery Capsule (which appears to be derived from the earlier suborbital capsule for the Haas 2B), which will use the engine on its service module to approach the target asteroid.
+The AMi Cargo vehicle will approach an asteroid, and then release the battery-powered Recovery Capsule (which, in the first iteration, appeared to be derived from the earlier suborbital capsule for the Haas 2B), which will use the engine on its service module to approach the target asteroid.
 The spacecraft will then harpoon the asteroid, then reel itself in to begin mining operations.
 Upon completion of mining, it will return to the AMi Cargo vehicle, which will propel it back to Earth.
 Upon reaching Earth, the capsule will detach and jettison the service module prior to reentry.
-The capsule will then splash down under parachute for recovery of the material inside.
+The capsule will then perform a high-velocity landing at sea, without the use of a parachute, relying on the structural integrity of the 7-meter diameter heat shield on the front of the return capsule for safe recovery of the material inside.
+A subscale demonstration of this technique was performed in October 2023, using a manned hot air balloon during Mission 12, carried out alongside the RTV’s Mission 16.
 ARCA intends to eventually upgrade the spacecraft for uncrewed missions to other planets.
 To support deep space operations, ARCA intends to construct their own Deep Space Network, akin to NASA's system.

+A1 Interceptor

+The A1 is a strategic anti-ballistic interceptor system, based on the EcoRocket technology, announced in December 2023.
+The commercially available vehicle comes in two versions; the A1A & A1B.
+The basic premise and interception method of the vehicle consists of a 6-10 metric ton device (referred to as the “warhead”) carrying between 200,000-2,000,000 metal pellets, chaff, and flares, all of which are “electromechanically” deployed.
+Following the deployment of the warhead, the enemy ICBM, IRBM, CM, HM, or other form of conventional or nuclear weapon, impacts the dome, cloud, or dome sector created by the warhead.
+The impact either compromises the enemy weapon’s airframe, deceives and deviates it from the target, or destroying it before reaching the target.
+As of May 2024, ARCA has constructed one A1 vehicle, and plans to launch it on a demonstration flight in August 2024.
+ARCA has stated that the interception method was tested and/or demonstrated by the US government under the “Star Wars” program in the 1980s.